Track mileage automatically

 Get started

-Self-Employed Tax Deductions You Can Claim In Canada
+Self-Employed Tax Deductions you Should Claim in Canada

-How would you like to save money, annually, by simply claiming back business-related expenses on your income tax return?
+How would you like to save money every year by simply claiming back business-related expenses on your income tax return?
 We sure think it sounds good!

-This article explains common tax deductions for self-employed in Canada that you can take advantage of, regardless of whether you are entirely self-employed or hold down a full-time job while also working a second job to supplement your income from self-employment.
-Note that it is the obligation of the CRA to decide whether the expense was incurred with the intention of earning income.
+This article explains common tax deductions for self-employed in Canada that you can take advantage of, regardless of whether you are entirely self-employed or hold down a full-time job while also working a second job to supplement your income.
+Note that it's the CRA's obligation to decide whether the expense was incurred with the intention of earning income.

-Here is a list of 8 self-employed tax deductions in Canada that you may be able to claim that will maximize your tax return.
+Here is a list of 8 self-employed tax deductions in Canada that you may be eligible to claim that will maximize your tax return.

 Business-Use-of-Home-Office